awie3di/docs/articles/quickstart/native/android/03-session-handling.md

 ```

 ::: note
 User credentials are stored in [Private mode](https://developer.android.com/reference/android/content/Context.html#MODE_PRIVATE) in the seed project in the `SharedPreferences` file.
 You can achieve this with the `CredentialsManager`class.
-For details, check the implementation in the project code.
-There are better and more secure ways to store tokens, but we will not cover them in this tutorial.
+You can check the implementation in the project code.
+There are better and more secure ways to store tokens, but we won't cover them in this tutorial.
 :::

-## At Startup: Check Token Existence

-The main purpose of storing this token is to save users from having to re-enter their login credentials when relaunching the app.
-Once the app has launched, we need to check for the existence of an `access_token` to see if we can automatically log the user in and redirect the user straight into the app’s main flow, skipping the login screen.

-To do so, we check whether this value exists at startup to either prompt for login credentials or to try to perform an automated login.
+## Check for Tokens When the Application Starts

+To save your users the effort of logging in every time they open your app, use their access tokens.
+You can check for the access token when a user starts the app.
+If you find the token, you can automatically log the user in and direct them straight to your app's main flow.

 ```java
 // app/src/main/java/com/auth0/samples/LoginActivity.java